ci-w/IndividualProject/timelog.md

 * **YOU MUST KEEP THIS UP TO DATE AND UNDER VERSION CONTROL.**
 * This timelog should be filled out honestly, regularly (daily) and accurately.
 It is for *your* benefit.
 * Follow the structure provided, grouping time by weeks.
 Quantise time to the half hour.
-I'm meant to keep to this exact format.
-Started from when i recieved the project.
+* Meant to keep to this exact format.
+* Started from when project was given.

 ## Week 1